stendavidson/Template-Image-Builder/README.md

 1. Node.js must be installed

+**Required API Keys**

+1. Create a google API key for fonts api [read documentation here](https://developers.google.com/fonts/docs/developer_api)

+2. Inject into `assets/js/configController.js` on line 71

 **Guide:**

-1. Please download the repository

-2. Navigate to the root of the repository in your terminal and execute the follow command in order to install Node.js dependencies
+1. After downloading, navigate to the root of the repository in your terminal and execute the follow command in order to install Node.js dependencies

 ```console
 npm install
 ```

-3. Open the file `forge.config.js`
+2. Open the file `forge.config.js`

-4. On line 17 and 18 please provide a valid certificate path and certificate password.
+3. On line 17 and 18 please provide a valid certificate path and certificate password.

-5. To build/package the application please execute the following command:
+4. To build/package the application please execute the following command:

 ```console
 npm run make
 ```

-6. Navigate to the relative directory `out/make/appx/x64` to find the application packaged as an appx file.
+5. Navigate to the relative directory `out/make/appx/x64` to find the application packaged as an appx file.
 This can be installed as a standard application.

 ## Application Feature Preview